wscherphof/essix/README.md

 templates.
 Failed emails are queued automatically to send later.

 Multi-language labels and text are managed through the simple definition of _messages_ with keys and translations.
-Default messages can be overridden.
+Custom messages may override core messages.

 ### Security